ElonaRemake/rhsp3/data/examples/README.txt

   reimplementation.
 * `z` is a reimplementation of an existing HSP library by MIA in Rust.
 The directoy contains the original readme and sample programs, alongside `z.hpi` and `z.as` which contain the Rust reimplementation.

+This reimplementation is available under the public domain.